What you need to know about chemical recycling of plastics

 These processes convert plastics into basic molecules (monomers) or intermediates such as naphtha.
 These products can then be used to manufacture new plastics, transformed into fuels and chemical intermediates, or integrated into existing petrochemical processes.

 For manufacturers, this process is of strategic interest: it increases the overall recovery of plastics, by expanding the pool of available recycled materials.
-In addition to processing certain complex flows (soiled plastics, multi-layers, blends), chemical recycling also helps to improve the quality of already recyclable resins such as polypropylene (PP), in order to meet higher usage requirements.
+In addition to processing certain complex waste streams (contaminated plastics, multi-layer materials, blends), chemical recycling also helps improve the quality of already recyclable resins such as polypropylene (PP), in order to meet higher performance requirements.

 What types of plastics are involved?